 - If you have sweaty hands, make sure to use a towel or lifting chalk to clean your hands and wipe the bar.
 Never lift with wet hands as this will limit your grip strength making the entire lift much more difficult.

 - As you progress on the program, the Deadlifts will get your calluses to pop out.
 Use a pumice stone to smoothen your calluses after every workout.

 - Get enough sleep.
 Without enough sleep, it is very difficult for your central nervous system (CNS) to recover in time for the next workout.
 Lack of sleep will eventually result in loss of strength and will slow down progress.

 - Eat a lot!
 Since SL 5×5 is quite taxing on your muscular system and CNS, you need to be eating a lot of good quality calories for optimal recovery.
 We’re talking high protein, low carbs, and no crappy sugars.
-It also helps to take whey protein after every workout, but aside from whey, make sure you get protein from natural sources such as eggs, milk, tuna, sardines, kidney beans, chickpeas, milk, chicken breast, fish, steak, or other available forms of meat, to name a few.
+It also helps to take whey protein after every workout, but aside from whey, make sure you get protein from natural sources such as eggs, milk, tuna, sardines, kidney beans, chickpeas, milk, chicken breast, fish, steak, or other available sources of animal or plant-based proteins, to name a few.

 - Never compromise your form to lift heavier.
 It is very easy to let go of correct form as you progress on the program.
 If you can’t lift the weight with proper form, it’s too heavy.
 It is important to pay attention to proper form at all times instead of being complacent.